Education & Outreach

-Most religions in the United States either officially support organ and tissue donation or support the individual choices of their members; donation is viewed as an act of compassion and generosity.
-Temples, churches, mosques, and other places of worship that observe the National Donor Sabbath do so each in their own fashion.
+Most religions in the United States support organ and tissue donation or respect the individual choices of their members.
+Donation is viewed by many religions as a compassionate act of charity in support of human life.

-For more information or materials about Donor Sabbath, please contact Jay Arisso at jarisso@NJSharingNetwork.org or call 551-574-3149.
+For more information or to request materials about National Donor Sabbath, please contact Jan Hines at firstname.lastname@example.org.

 NJ Sharing Network works with funeral homes to assure that the family's wish to donate and their desire for a meaningful funeral can be fulfilled.
 We accomplish this by communicating before and after the recovery, about issues such as timing and technique.